5 - Introduction to the transition plan

 Deliverables related to the Transition Plan

-Do you have a question about understanding?
+Do you have a question of understanding?
 Consult the FAQ.
-The method is living and therefore likely to evolve (clarifications, additions): find the track of changes here.
+The method is live and therefore likely to evolve (clarifications, additions): find the change log here.

 Last updated